"Honesty needs no disguise or ornament; be plain." - Thomas Otway

 What if I am not getting paid Temporary Total Disability (TTD) benefits by the DBA insurance company?

-First off, you need to understand that the DBA insurance companies deny claims left and right when the Claimant has all the necessary documentation.
-But oftentimes, the reason why the DBA insurance company is denying benefits is because there is not proper documentation.
+First off, you need to understand that the DBA insurance companies deny claims left and right, even when the Claimant has all the necessary documentation.

 You are going to need your doctor to write a report (it can be in handwriting) that says you were injured due to your DBA employment (meaning while you were overseas) and you are currently unable to work (or do your customary DBA employment) due to your injuries.